John Porter (horseman): Retirement and honours

 John Porter retired from racing in 1905.
-The John Porter Stakes at Newbury Racecourse is a one and a half-mile race for older horses named in his honor.
+The John Porter Stakes at Newbury Racecourse is a one and a half-mile race for older horses named in his honour.
 This was run for the first time on 29 September 1928, six years after his death and takes place today during the April meeting.

 John Porter and Newbury Racecourse

 Porter was also a founder of Newbury Racecourse and served as its managing director.

-During 1903 and 1904, John Porter went to The Jockey Club several times with his proposals for a new racecourse at Newbury.
+During 1903 and 1904, John Porter went to the Jockey Club several times with his proposals for a new racecourse at Newbury.
 He thought that Newbury's easily accessible location and proximity to other popular establishments in the area would make it an ideal place for a new racecourse.
 The Jockey Club rejected these proposals several times, stating that there were already enough racecourses in the country.

 However, a chance meeting between Porter and King Edward VII changed everything.
 The King showed his interest in the proposal and the Jockey Club eventually issued a license.
 Porter was then able to go ahead.
 If it had not been for this chance meeting with the King, Newbury Racecourse would not be here today!

 The Newbury Racecourse Company was formed on 26 April 1904.
-The first meeting of the Directors was held at the registered offices in London a few days later, with John Porter in the chair.
+The first meeting of the directors was held at the registered offices in London a few days later, with John Porter in the chair.
 They purchased the land and began construction of the racecourse building and stables-they were given only 9 months to build the racecourse and buildings from scratch!

 The first race meeting to be held at Newbury was over the 26 and 27 September 1905.
 Porter trained Zelis to win the Regulation Plate.
 This was his first and only win at Newbury as he retired at the end of the 1905 season.